 Black Achievers Scholarship awarded to incoming students with a SAT of 1000 or ACT of 20, minimum High School GPA of 2.5; Gain regular admission to IU Southeast; Must be a Louisville Black Achiever Program participant.
 Scholarship may be renewed if the cumulative IU GPA is 2.5 or above.

-J. Terrence and Peggy Cody Scholarship for African American and/or firstgeneration students interested in majoring in business and economics.
+J. Terrence and Peggy Cody Scholarship for African American and/or first [1st] generation students interested in majoring in business and economics.
 Nursing students will also be considered as recipients.
+Must be a resident of Indiana.
+Requires full time enrollment each semester and may be renewed with 2.5 or higher cumulative IU GPA.

 Monroe Shine Scholarship for business students majoring in accounting with intent on entering public accounting on graduation.
 Preference given to minority students.
 Award covers books, fees, and tuition for up to 15 hours.